Housing in the Region

 OCPC supports municipalities by researching and drafting zoning updates allowing for mixed-use development, adoption of overlay districts, developing inclusionary zoning, and otherwise updating zoning bylaws or ordinances to allow and prepare for change.

 Ensuring that the public is well-informed and actively involved in a planning process is crucial for creating effective and inclusive strategies.
-OCPC aids communities in the development of a comprehensive plan for community engagement and outreach.
+OCPC aids local areas in the development of a comprehensive plan for local engagement and outreach.
 We assist in organizing and carrying out forums; creating, distributing, and analyzing surveys; and utilizing a variety of media platforms to inform the public about the planning process and to gather feedback.

 Toolkits, Reports, and Resources